 In 2008 FFC worked with the American University in Washington DC to develop the Code of Best Practice in Sustainable Filmmaking.
 While there were already ‘green’ filmmaking guides available, few, maybe none, were developed through detailed research or submitted to peer review.
 Thanks to support from The Ford Foundation and WWF UK, authors Larry Engel and Andrew Buchanan, both FFC members, were able to research and write the Code and put it through the review process.
 The principles in the Code are the basis on which checklists and carbon trackers were developed to help filmmakers reduce their carbon emissions and their damage to the environment.

 Jeremy is an award-winning filmmaker, photographer, and teacher who produces multi-media story-telling campaigns to promote awareness of conservation issues across the American West.
 As the Owner and Producer of Conservation Media, Jeremy has worked with the National Park Service, the Nature Conservancy, the World Wildlife Fund, National Wildlife Federation, U.S. Fish & Wildlife Service, and many other clients.

-Adam is a documentary filmmaker, investigative journalist, and strategic content producer passionate about human rights and environmental issues.
+Adam is a photographer, filmmaker, and strategic content producer passionate about human rights and environmental issues.
 He has traveled as a volunteer throughout South and Central America producing media for non-profit organizations to illustrate their missions to supporters and beneficiaries.
 Through his involvement with Filmmakers for Conservation, Adam hopes to help up-and-coming filmmakers take their projects to the next level, and to serve as a bridge between filmmakers and conservationists to lionize their tireless work.